Colliding beam fusion: Conventional fusion

 As the fusion reactions give off large amounts of energy, and some of that energy will be deposited back in the fuel, these reactions heat the fuel.
 There is a critical temperature at which the rate of reactions, and thus the energy deposited, balances losses to the environment.
 At this point the reaction becomes self-sustaining, a point known as ignition.
 For D-T fuel, that temperature is between 50 and 100 million degrees.
 The overall rate of fusion and net energy release is dependent on the combination of temperature, density and energy confinement time, known as the fusion triple product.

 Two primary approaches have developed to attack the fusion power problem.
 In the inertial confinement approach, the fuel is quickly squeezed to extremely high densities, which also increases the internal temperature through the adiabatic process.
-There is no attempt to maintain these conditions for any period of time, the fuel explodes outward as soon as the force is released.
+There is no attempt to maintain these conditions for any period of time, the fuel explodes outward as soon as the external force is released.
 The confinement time is on the order of microseconds, so the temperatures and density must be very high for any appreciable amount of the fuel to undergo fusion.
 This approach has been successful in producing fusion reactions, but to date, the devices that can provide the compression, typically lasers, require far more energy than the reactions produce.

 The more widely studied approach is magnetic confinement.
 Since the plasma is electrically charged, it will follow magnetic lines of force and a suitable arrangement of fields can keep the fuel away from the container walls.
 The fuel is then heated over an extended period until some of the fuel in the tail starts undergoing fusion.
 At the temperatures and densities that are possible using magnets the fusion process is fairly slow, so this approach requires long confinement times on the order of tens of seconds, or minutes.
 Confining a gas at millions of degrees for this sort of time scale has proven difficult, although modern experimental machines are approaching the conditions needed for net power production, or "breakeven".